netdata/netdata/collectors/python.d.plugin/web_log/README.md

       observium : 'observium'
 ```

-Theodule has preconfigured jobs for nginx, apache and gunicorn on various distros.
+The module has preconfigured jobs for nginx, apache and gunicorn on various distros.
-You can add one such section, for each of your web server log files.
+You can add one such section for each of your web server log files.

 > **Important**<br/>Keep in mind [**netdata**](https://my-netdata.io/) runs as user `netdata`.
 So, make sure user `netdata` has access to the logs directory and can read the log file.